FAQ (Frequently Asked Questions)

 Select your default Authority types, Industries, Domains, Topics, and Countries.

-Tips for smart email notifications
+Tips for smart email alerts

 Method 1: In the Notifications menu: click ”Add” to create a new notification.